OutSystems/docs-product/src/develop/ui/patterns/web/navigation/sidebar.md

 Shows additional content on the side of the screen.

 Use the Sidebar to place additional information in the margin of the main content.
-The additional information supports the end-user's understanding of the main content.
+The additional information supports the end user's understanding of the main content.

 **How to use**